KendallPark/thebsides/README.md

 ###Customizing the WordPress Admin###
 How to modify the default WordPress admin to decrease the learning curve for your clients/site admins.

+####BONUS####
+A sample custom taxonomy!

+###Feature Requests###
+If you find yourself hungry for more WordPress tutorials please let us know.
+We would love to get your feedback!
+If you have any troubles with the theme or have suggestions for impovments/additions, please feel free to contact us at dev-team@integritystl.com.